LowLevel73/pipesmith/README.md

 # pipesmith

 **pipesmith** is a simple Python utility class designed to help you create and validate pipelines by combining different callable objects or steps, each potentially labeled with metadata.

-It is designed to support any process that involves multiple sequential steps where specific conditions must be met.
+The steps are combined using the Cartesian product, similar to `itertools.product`.
+Afterward, combinations that do not meet the user-defined conditions are filtered out.

 Once you have the valid combinations, you can loop through them and execute each combination in sequence.